westbigben/Medium-Blogger/docs/SECURITY.md

 ## Reporting a Vulnerability

-The security of our Medium Article Automation system is a top priority.
+The security of our Dev.to Article Automation system is a top priority.
 If you discover a security vulnerability, please follow these steps:

 1. **Do NOT** create a public GitHub issue
 2. Send a confidential email to [nitin.satyan@gmail.com](mailto:nitin.satyan@gmail.com)